prpaskov/publicationBot/README.md

-## publicationBot
+## pubBot

+pubBot is a red-teaming exercise that explores the capabilities of LLMs -- ChatGPT, Claude, and Gemini -- to generate misinformation and malicious output.
 Send comments to patriciarosepaskov@gmail.com.
-Please do not circulate.
+Please do not circulate without author's consent.

 ## Table of Contents